SALES LEADERSHIP SKILLS TRAINING

 What is Leader Enablement?

-Ineffective leadership produces lack of employee engagement.
+Ineffective sales leadership skills produce a lack of employee engagement.
 And that lack of engagement costs a staggering $7 trillion every single year.

-What can possibly be done in the face of such odds?
+What can possibly be done in the face of such leadership problems?

-Leader enablement is about increasing the efficiency and efficacy of leaders to have a positive impact on the productivity and performance of those they lead.
+Leader enablement is about increasing the leadership efficiency and leadership efficacy of leaders to have a positive impact on the productivity and performance of those they lead.

-In other words, helping leaders to do more in a shorter time, while making sure what they’re doing has the most ROI.
+In other words, helping leaders with leadership empowerment can do more in a shorter time, while making sure what they’re doing has the most ROI.

 Leader enablement helps executives and managers to make progress toward important individual and team goals.
 It helps leaders to establish and maintain a competitive advantage in the quality and quantity of work produced.